-We describe in this work some efforts to improve the performance of an LG, on the result generated in [Pirovani et al. 2019].
+We describe in this work some efforts to improve the performance of an LG [Pirovani et al. 2019].
 The grammatical rules, now part of the LG, were built with the features of software Unitex [Paumier 2021].
 These improvements also included the creation of a Cascade of Transducers.
 The Cascade approach performed better.
 We observed an improvement of up to 5% among the best versions of LG and Cascade, over the result presented in [Pirovani et al. 2019].

-Besides the improvements yielded over previous results [Pirovani 2019; Pirovani et al. 2019], we also presented in this paper the use of LG to extract both the birthplace and the parentship between pairs of NEs.

-In order to illustrate the execution of the pipeline proposed in this work, we focused only on the Biblical book of Mathew, Chapter 1 and 2.
-Nevertheless, the same applies to any other document.
-We generate a list of birthplaces and parentship in the Prolog facts format to allow other applications [Oliveira et al. 2020] of reasoning over these logical facts.
+We also presented in this paper the use of LG to extract the parentship between pairs of NEs.
+In order to illustrate the execution of the pipeline proposed in this work, we focused only on the Biblical book of Mathew, Chapter 1.
+The same applies to any other document.
+We generate a list of parentship in the Prolog facts format to allow other applications [Oliveira et al. 2020] of reasoning over these logical facts.